 - Standard portfolio of globally diversified stock and bond ETFs

-- Income focused all-bond portfolio of BlackRock ETFs
+- Income-focused all-bond portfolio of BlackRock ETFs

-- “Flexible Portfolio” made out of the standard portfolio’s asset classes but weighted according to user preferences
+- “Flexible Portfolio” is made out of the standard portfolio’s asset classes but weighted according to user preferences

 - SRI: Socially responsible portfolio made up of holdings that score well on environmental and social impact.
 However, investments may not meet standard requirements for this theme.